Immigration and citizenship Moldova

 Moldova has developed a four-tier due diligence system, which is considered the most thorough in the world.

-Applications to the program must be made through the prescribed forms and must be accompanied by the appropriate fees and specific documents.
+Applications to the Citizenship-by-investment program must be made through the prescribed forms and must be accompanied by the appropriate fees and specific documents.
 In addition to the usual personal documentation, such as passport copies and birth certificates, the requisite documentation includes, for example, a police certificate confirming that the applicants have no criminal record.

 Before an application is submitted to the government, all the relevant information provided (including the background of the applicant and any dependents) will be verified by one or more specialized due diligence service providers.
 Furthermore, the specific fees must have been received, and the source of all funds must have been verified.